Cultural impact of BTS: Endorsements

 In the entertainment sector, BTS published the webtoons Hip Hop Monster and We On through the Nate Webtoon portal and Save Me in collaboration with LICO and Line Webtoon.
 In the toy industry, Mattel created dolls modeled from BTS' outfits from the music video "Idol."
 Medicom Toy created the "BE@RBRICK", a block-like toy featuring the BTS logo and accents modeled after BTS' stage clothes, and Funko released BTS versions of Funko Pops.

 BTS also partnered with the popular Korean communication app Line to create new Line 'characters' called BT21.
 The collaboration initially produced emojis and electronic stickers but later expanded to include fashion apparel, footwear, accessories, and other merchandise.
 Line flagship stores opened throughout Seoul before they spread across the global market into Japan, Taiwan, Hong Kong, and the United States.
 The BTS characters also partnered with the popular game Among Us to create limited edition characters, which would be available worldwide.
 In March 2023, Lego released the "Lego Ideas BTS Dynamite set".

-In the gaming industry, Nexon released character avatars based on BTS for its role-playing game Elsword, and BTS worked with DalcomSoft to release the rhythm game Superstar BTS in January 2018, as well as with Netmarble Games for the story-based, mobile simulation game BTS World released in June 2019.
+In the gaming industry, Nexon released character avatars based on BTS for its role-playing game Elsword.
+BTS worked with DalcomSoft to release the rhythm game Superstar BTS in January 2018, as well as with Netmarble Games for the story-based, mobile simulation game BTS World released in June 2019.
 In December 2020, BTS collaborated with MapleStory to design their own special in-game items inspired by their favorite MapleStory childhood memories.

 BTS also collaborated with Casetify to launch a new tech accessory collection globally and the ceramics company Kwangjuyo to release a BTS-themed line of ceramics.
 In February 2022, the online game developer and publisher Garena announced BTS as its global ambassadors for the mobile game Free Fire.
 The group worked with Cookie Run: Kingdom on a collaboration called "Braver Together" in October 2022.